anantshri1/timeseries_forecasting_energy-demands/README.md

 | Severe Heatwave | +4°C              |
 | Mild Coldwave   | -2°C              |
 | Severe Coldwave | -4°C              |
+> Predicted national demand is recursively fed back into autoregressive features and rolling statistics, while regional demand trajectories are held fixed at their baseline values.
+The simulation therefore captures feedback through national demand persistence but does not model dynamic interactions between regions.

 * **Heatwave Scenario**: The energy demand forecast is shown below: